What are the duties of an Executor?

 So you’ve been appointed as executor of a will – What next?

 The first thing to be ascertained is, whether there is a will of the deceased person.
 The will itself nominates who is appointed as executor, so it’s important that it be located (a copy is sufficient for immediate purposes, though the original will needs to be obtained as part of the estate administration process).
 If you’ve been appointed as executor, an important matter to be aware of is that, even though you’ve been appointed executor by the will, you do not have to accept that role.
 There are a wide variety of reasons why you may not want to take up the role – though you do not have to give any reason.
 If you renounce the role of executor, then the will generally appoints an alternative executor, who then has the opportunity to take up the role.
 If no executor named in the will wishes to take up the role, then Queensland legislation determines who has priority to step into the role.

 Technically, the executor has the authority to determine the funeral arrangements for the deceased person – however this is commonly left to family members to organise.
 If a dispute arises concerning funeral and cremation/burial arrangements, then specific legal advice ought to be sought as there are issues if timeliness that may necessitate urgent action to ensure the proper burial or cremation of the deceased person.

 Thankfully, disputes concerning funeral arrangements and burial or cremation are rare, and the duties of the executor are at a less-frantic pace, so can then approach the estate administration with less hassle.
 It’s usually at this point that an executor seeks legal advice, about their role, duties and what is required of them.
-Our lawyers can assist at this difficult time.
+Our estate lawyers are here to assist at this difficult time.